iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 ## Order Status

-1. 'pending' means a user has placed items in a cart and "checked out", but no merchant had fulfilled any items yet
+1. 'pending' means a user has placed items in a cart and "checked out", merchants may or may not have fulfilled any items yet
-2. 'processing' means one or more merchants have fulfilled items from the order
-3. 'complete' means all merchants have fulfilled their items for the order
+3. 'shipped' means all merchants have fulfilled their items for the order, and has been shipped
 4. 'cancelled' only 'pending' and 'processing' orders can be cancelled